 What is the difference between CMYK and RGB?

-CMYK stands for Cyan, Magenta, Yellow and Black - the inks a printer mixes together for colour printing.
+CMYK stands for Cyan, Magenta, Yellow and Black - the inks we mix together to produce your printed material.

 RGB stands for Red, Green and Blue - the colours of light a computer screen mixes together to make colours on screen.
 In other words RGB is used for viewing colours on a computer screen, like this website.

 All our presses, big and small, use cyan, magenta, yellow and black inks to transform your digital file to printed media.
 Please ensure your artwork is set up as CMYK.
 If you use RGB images or colours we will convert these to CMYK for you but the colour of your printed file may appear different when printed.